opensearch-project/opensearch-build/README.md

 * **Alpha** - The code is released with instructions to build.
 Built distributions of the software may not be available.
 Some features many not be complete.
 Additional testing and developement work is planned.
 Distributions will be postfixed with `-alphaX` where "X" is the number of the alpha version.
 * **Beta** - Built distributions of the software are available.
 All features are completed.
 Additional testing and developement work is planned.
 Distributions will be postfixed with `-betaX` where "X" is the number of the beta version.
 * **Release Candidate** - Built distributions of the software are available.
 All features are completed.
 Code is tested and minimal validation remains.
 At this stage the software is potentially stable and will release unless signficant bugs emerge.
 Distributions will be postfixed with `-rcX` where "X" is the number of the release candidate version.
 * **Generally Available** - Built distributions of the software are available.
 All features are completed and documented.
 All testing is completed.
-Distributions for generally available versions are **NOT** postfixed with an additional label.
+Distributions for generally available versions are not postfixed with an additional label.

 ### Creating a New Version